Kimbsy/y-combinator-animation/script.md

 If you squint a bit this is kinda like the wrapped self application function, we have the call to `f` wrapping the self application of `(x x)` it just has another nested lambda inside it where normally we would just have `(f (x x))`.
 So what is this?

-Essentially this is our escape hatch.
+Essentially this is our escape hatch, we'll call it the delayed evaluation lambda.
 It's what stops the infinite loop of evaluation from being infinite.

  <!-- @TODO: clean this explanation up -->